The presence of US cities and states at UN climate talks in Bonn has been big, brash and supercharged with billionaire cash.

 “It’s difficult for us to reduce carbon pollution because it is something new.
 Because we are talking about people who are looking for a job,” he says.

 Célestine Ketcha Courtès, the mayor of the small city of Bangangté in Cameroon and president of the Network for Locally Elected Women of Africa, says access to climate finance is essential as cities like her own prepare for the boom.

 “But we can’t get it.
 Mayors, cities, they can’t get it,” she says.

 There are problems with the structure of the Green Climate Fund in getting money to the cities and institutions that need it and know best how to use it.

 But there is also just $10bn pledged to the fund, which falls to $8bn with the US reneging.

 The Centre for American Progress reports that each $1bn given to the GCF could prevent almost half a billion tonnes of carbon pollution each year and also help 55 million people be better prepared to face the impacts of climate change.

 The need to address this side of America’s pledge to Paris is being discussed.
-In Massachusetts the legislature is working through legislation that will add a voluntary donation to the Green Climate Fund to resident’s income tax forms.
+In Massachusetts the legislature is working through legislation that will add a voluntary donation to the GCF’s sister fund, the Adaptation Fund, to resident’s income tax forms.
 The city of Seattle has passed a resolution to uphold its portion of the bargain.